Five Reasons To Apply a Skim Coat

 Skim coating is a great way to make ugly walls and ceilings new again!
 A skim coat, also known as a level-five drywall finish, is a thin coat of diluted joint compound that can be applied by hand, paint roller or spray rig.
 Then it’s smoothed out by using a drywall knife or trowel.
 It’s an easy way to create flat and uniform surfaces on walls and ceilings so they can be painted or re-textured.
 As a rule of thumb, you should apply at least two skim coats to achieve a smooth and consistent surface.
 Below, you will find the top five reasons to apply a skim coat to your walls or ceiling.

-After Wallpaper removal damages the drywall behind it with gouges or even when the drywall outer paper gets torn off exposing the brown paper.
+Apply a skim coat if wallpaper removal damages the drywall behind it with gouges or when the drywall outer paper gets torn off exposing the brown paper underneath.
 Note: Once the brown paper has been exposed, it must be primed with a prime surface sealer before skim coating.

 If there have been drywall repairs or ceiling repairs, a skim coat will give a nice consistent surface to retexture or for priming and painting.